JungleComputing/ipl/docs/README-bin.txt

 The main goal of the Ibis project is to create an efficient Java-based platform for grid computing.

-This Ibis distribution contains the following:

-- The Ibis communication library (defined by the Ibis Portability Layer (IPL)) and several implementations of this IPL.
+This Ibis distribution contains the Ibis communication library (defined by the Ibis Portability Layer (IPL)) and several implementations of this IPL.
-- Satin, a package for running divide-and-conquer applications.
-- RMI (Remote Method Invocation), an implementation of the Java RMI for Ibis.
-- GMI (Group Method Invocation), a flexible group communication package.
-- MPJ, a pure Java implementation of the Java versino of MPI.

 Ibis is free software.
 See the file "LICENSE.txt" for copying permissions.